TwilioDevEd/chat-quickstart-swift/README.md

-# IP Messaging iOS Quickstart for Swift
+# Chat iOS Quickstart for Swift

 Looking for Objective-C instead?
 [Check out this application](https://github.com/TwilioDevEd/ipm-quickstart-objc).

-In this guide, we will get you up and running quickly with a sample application you can build on as you learn more about IP Messaging.
+In this guide, we will get you up and running quickly with a sample application you can build on as you learn more about Chat.
 Sound like a plan?
 Then let's get cracking!

 ## Gather Account Information

 The first thing we need to do is grab all the necessary configuration values from our Twilio account.
-To set up our back-end for IP messaging, we will need four pieces of information:
+To set up our back-end for Chat, we will need four pieces of information:

 | Config Value  | Description |
 | :-------------  |:------------- |
-Service Instance SID | Like a database for your IP Messaging data - [generate one in the console here](https://www.twilio.com/user/account/ip-messaging/services)
+Service Instance SID | Like a database for your Chat data - [generate one in the console here](https://www.twilio.com/console/chat/services)
-Account SID | Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/user/account/ip-messaging/getting-started).
+Account SID | Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/console/chat/getting-started).
-API Key | Used to authenticate - [generate one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).
+API Key | Used to authenticate - [generate one here](https://www.twilio.com/console/chat/dev-tools/api-keys).
-API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/user/account/ip-messaging/dev-tools/api-keys).
+API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/console/chat/dev-tools/api-keys).

 ## Set Up The Server App

-An IP Messaging application has two pieces - a client (our iOS app) and a server.
+A Chat application has two pieces - a client (our iOS app) and a server.
-You can learn more about what the server app does [by going through this guide](https://www.twilio.com/docs/api/ip-messaging/guides/identity).
+You can learn more about what the server app does [by going through this guide](https://www.twilio.com/docs/api/chat/guides/identity).
 For now, let's just get a simple server running so we can use it to power our iOS application.